 Quality is the main principle any service should be based on.
-Software development gains more and more popularity among services nowadays and quality of the product is usually the main point which guarantees the success of the project.
-A big number of developers can work on the project simultaneously and quality controlling and monitoring becomes a bigger challenge.
-One such challenge is to provide a comprehensive and brief visualization of software development, server managements, and quality assurance progress.
+Software development gains more and more popularity among services nowadays, and the quality of the product is the main point which guarantees the project success.
+A team of developers can work on the project simultaneously, and quality control and monitoring become a big challenge.
+One is to provide a comprehensive and brief visualization of software development, server managements, and quality assurance progress.
 An extensible and scalable architecture of products determines long-term solid business models and raises customer value.
 It makes continuous monitoring a mandatory factor during the development process.

-Cacti’s Web site describes the software as:
+Cacti website describes the software as:

 “A complete network graphing solution designed to harness the power of RRDTool‘s data storage and graphing functionality.
 Cacti provides a fast poller, advanced graph templating, multiple data acquisition methods, and user management features out of the box.
-All of this is wrapped in an intuitive, easy-to-use interface that makes sense for LAN-sized installations up to complex networks with hundreds of devices.”
+All of this is wrapped in an intuitive, easy-to-use interface that makes sense for LAN-sized installations up to complex networks with hundreds of devices”.

-The main purpose of OMD is to take care of all the “dirty work” that requires using of applications such as Nagios, which must be compiled and implemented on the server manually, since this tool handles all this process autonomously, saving time and reducing error tolerance.
-OMD also allows us to easily dispose of the most up-to-date versions of these monitoring and control tools, since the versions included in the repositories are usually obsolete or not updated.
+The main purpose of Open Monitoring Distribution (OMD) is to take care of all the “dirty work” that requires applications such as Nagios, which must be compiled and implemented on the server manually.
+This tool handles all this process autonomously, saving time and reducing error tolerance.
+OMD also allows us to easily dispose of the most up-to-date versions of these monitoring and control tools, since the versions included in the repositories are usually obsolete or outdated.
 Nagios plugins in a single environment help to create a homogeneous solution for monitoring all the IT systems from operating systems and web server infrastructure to SAP systems and databases (Oracle, DB2, Microsoft SQL Server).

-Build on Nagios and coming with such software as Icinga, Shinken, NagVis, Check_MK, Thruk, Mod-Gearman, etc, Open Monitoring Distribution (OMD) provides extensive environments for consistent and continuous server monitoring.
+Build on Nagios and coming with such software as Icinga, Shinken, NagVis, Check_MK, Thruk, Mod-Gearman, etc, OMD provides extensive environments for consistent and continuous server monitoring.